 - Your target service rate is not your real service rate.
 The service rate we optimize using the formula is the frequency of stock out during the replenishment cycle ( also known as cycle service rate).
 Whereas, what companies measure (OTIF or Fill Rate KPIs) is the total percentage of stock outs over a period.

 - It works poorly with low sales volume.

 - It doesn’t consider any seasonality of your supply chain (if you have a forecast demand system that takes into account the seasonality, you can use it with the corresponding deviation).

 - There is an underestimation of extreme cases.
 In practice, the demand profile varies around an average value, with few high sales in the year.
 The distribution of demand is thus rarely symmetric, the curve is rather “widened to the right”.
 The same goes for the lead time: your supplier will be sometimes early, sometimes late, and sometimes very late (and never very early).

-- The lack of trust caused by the previous issues can incite practitioners to increase service rate parameters manually (we get back to this idea of the Safety Stock being the “trick” to hide problems).
+- The lack of trust caused by the previous issues can incite practitioners to increase service rate parameters manually (we get back to this idea of the Safety Stocks being the “trick” to hide problems).

 Other ways to compute your Safety Stock

 There are still other methods for calculating the safety stock, that can solve the problem of demand and lead time that are not normally distributed: